Our Program

 Grantmaking

-Each year, Texas 4000 awards grants to organizations with a focus on cancer research or cancer support services.
+Provided that T4K is able to raise enough funds and contain costs, the organization awards grants to organizations focusing on cancer research or support services.
 Established requirements for grantees include involvement and investment in the Texas 4000 program as well as the ability of the grant to make a significant relative impact.
-The grant review committee consists of the most recent alumni riders, previous alumni, Board members, staff, and community members.
-A few examples of previous Texas 4000 grants:
+The grant review committee comprises the most recent alum riders, previous alums, Board members, staff, and community members.

 • MD Anderson Cancer Center (Distinguished Professorship Endowment, Center for Molecular Markers, Center for Targeted Therapy, and Children’s Cancer Hospital)